Law and Order (1942 film)

 Law and Order is a 1942 American Western film directed by Sam Newfield and written by Sam Robins.
 The film stars Buster Crabbe, Al St. John, Dave O'Brien, Sarah Padden, Wanda McKay and Charles King.
 The film was released on August 21, 1942, by Producers Releasing Corporation.

+Plot summary

+Law and Order opens with Billy the Kid and his friends Jeff Travis and Fuzzy Jones being taken to Fort Culver.
+Billy is surprised to see that he looks just like the commander, Lt.
+Ted Morrison.
+When he learns about a plan to cheat Aunt Mary Todd, he and his friends break out and head to her ranch.